 - E-cigarette use has surpassed the rate of conventional cigarette use among high school students.
 According to data from the National Youth Tobacco Survey, the prevalence of current e-cigarette use (defined as use during at least 1 day in the past 30 days) is at 16% in 2015.

 - According to a report from 2015, 2.4 million high school students and 620,000 middle school students reported having used an e-cigarette at least one time in the past 30 days.The advisory not only outlines the dangers of lung injuries from e-cigarette aerosol, but the behavioral effects as well, stating, “Nicotine exposure can also harm brain development in ways that may affect the health and mental health of our kids.”
 In particular, young adults may be particularly vulnerable to the detrimental consequences of nicotine dependence, such as an increase in drug-seeking behaviors, cognitive and attention deficits, and mood disorders.

 The Surgeon General called on teachers and parents to educate themselves about the variety of e-cigarette options at the youth’s disposal, and to talk with their children about the dangers so that we may try to make strides against this epidemic.

 Vaping companies should be held responsible for placing profits over the safety of our youth.

-The personal injury lawyers at The Simon Law Firm are reviewing potential e-cigarette lawsuits over injuries associated with JUUL vape pens and other similar devices.
+The personal injury lawyers at The Simon Law Firm in St. Louis are reviewing potential e-cigarette lawsuits over injuries associated with JUUL vape pens and other similar devices.